dk1242/dk1242.github.io/_posts/2025-05-23-Rendering-1M-spheres-3 Spheres.md

 sphere.Draw(shaderProgram, camera);
 ```

 Now, we are done with rendering a sphere but you may not be able to recognize it as a sphere because we have not enabled normals and lighting yet.
-So, to visualize it enable `glPolygonMode`, which will draw the triangle without filling them with colors.
+So, to visualize it enable `glPolygonMode`, which will just draw the triangle without filling them with colors.
 ```cpp
 glPolygonMode(GL_FRONT_AND_BACK, GL_LINE);
 ```